MohamedAliMerali/React-18---Code-with-mosh/02 - Styling Components .md

 Modularity provide a number of benifits, if our program is modular, we can build and test those modules independently and reuse them in other programs.
 In Modular programs, each module is responsible for one concern.

-In a modul, all of the complexity and implementation details are hidden behind a well-defined interface.
+In a module, all of the complexity and implementation details are hidden behind a well-defined interface.

 Some people argue that CSS-in-js violates the **Seperation of concerns** principles because we put everything in the same file, but Separation of concerns is not just about organizing code into files, but rather dividing areas of functionality, each section of a program should handle specific functionalities.
 Therefore, CSS-in-JS does not violate the separation of concerns principle as all the complexity for a component remains hidden behind its interface.